 7) Conduct Bioterrorism and Food Fraud Assessments

-The next step is to set up bioterrorism and food fraud assessments for suppliers, ingredients, materials, packaging, and employees.
+The next step towards the development of your preventive control plan is to set up bioterrorism and food fraud assessments for suppliers, ingredients, materials, packaging, and employees.

 If an ingredient (for example) has been assessed as high-risk (e.g. honey), that shipment can be held in QA Hold until it has passed quality assurance tests, ensuring that you and your customers are getting what you paid for.